Skip to main content

 JSONObject jsonObj = new JSONObject(jsonStr);

-// Call the parent class's parseBaseJsonObjec() method to parse basic fields
+// Must invoke parent's parseBaseJsonObjec() to parse base fields

 super.parseBaseJsonObject(jsonObj);